memmolalabs/slangbit/README.md

 # Project Status

-**Microsoft Store Certified**
+**Available on Microsoft Store**

-SlangBit has completed development of its core Windows desktop architecture and successfully passed Microsoft Store certification.
+SlangBit has completed development of its core Windows desktop architecture, successfully passed Microsoft Store certification and is now publicly available for Windows users.

 Core systems include: